-- We will ensure that the Housing Service and Childrens Social Care will have a joint protocol that develops a consistent approach to care experienced young people's needs and uses a common language that promotes care experienced young people's ability to engage with developing choice, suitable homes, and support. - We will develop a range of housing options that reflects the diversity of needs and what young people tell us they need to learn, create stable homes and are able to enjoy being a Croydon resident and part of community life. - We will provide a co-located Housing Officers, Benefits Officers, and Support staff to facilitate good housing, maximising of benefits and support to move home and retain a tenancy. - We will provide council properties that are furnished with appliances and crucial items.
+- We will ensure that the Housing Service and Childrens Social Care has a joint protocol that develops a consistent approach to care experienced young people's needs, uses a common language that promotes care experienced young people's ability to engage with developing choice, suitable homes, and support. - We will develop a range of housing options that reflects the diversity of needs and what young people tell us they need to learn, create stable homes and are able to enjoy being a Croydon resident and part of community life. - We will provide access to officers who can provide housing, education, employment, personal financial management and benefits advice to support a co-ordinated response to facilitate stable and support to move home and retain a tenancy. - We will provide council properties that are furnished with appliances and crucial items.
 We will work with partners to improve access to good quality and cost-effective home items.
-Provide pre and ongoing tenancy support to develop tenancy expectations, skills and good neighbour and community awareness. - We will work with housing associations and charities to expand the development of homes for Care Experienced young people and build greater capacity in partnership working. - We will promote greater preparation and support to ensure that care experienced young people have the requisite life skills to create a stable home and enjoy community life.
+Provide pre and ongoing tenancy support to develop tenancy expectations, skills and good neighbour and community awareness. - We will work with housing associations and charities to expand the development of homes for care experienced young people and build greater capacity in partnership working. - We will promote greater preparation and support to ensure that care experienced young people have the requisite life skills to create a stable home and enjoy community life.

-- Care Experienced young people will experience a caring and responsive Corporate Parenting approach from the Housing Department and Children's Care when in need of a stable home and support into early adulthood. - Measure-young people will tell us.
+- Care experienced young people will experience a caring and responsive Corporate Parenting approach from the Housing Department and Children's Care when in need of a stable home and support into early adulthood. - Measure-young people will tell us.
 The outcomes from contact evidence a positive and timely outcome. - Care Experienced young people have choice and good quality housing provision to meet their needs. - Measure-Data including complaints and Quality Assurance Audits evidence improvements in choice and quality of housing provision.
-Children's Social Care and Housing agreed joint reporting with tangible evidence points agreed. - Care Experienced young people have prompt, informative housing advice and support and have access to advice to maximise their benefits claims. - Measure-Data and feedback evidence improvements to young people's access to suitable housing and benefits. - Measure-Care experienced young people will report greater input, focus and support to prepare for leaving care and whilst they adjust to a more independent living arrangement. - Measure-Effective working practice indicators agreed with Housing and Childrens Social Care to monitor joint working practice and impact for young people.
+Children's Social Care and Housing agreed joint reporting with tangible evidence points agreed. - Care Experienced young people have prompt, informative housing advice and support and have access to advice to maximise their employment income and any benefits claims. - Measure-Data and feedback evidence improvements to young people's access to suitable housing, employment income and benefits. - Measure-Care experienced young people will report greater input, focus and support to prepare for leaving care and whilst they adjust to a more independent living arrangement. - Measure-Effective working practice indicators agreed with Housing and Children's Social Care to monitor joint working practice and impact for young people.

 - Housing Services Personnel

+- Housing Benefits Personnel

 - Department of Work and Pensions

 - Children's Social Care Personnel

 - Fostering staff, foster carers inhouse and independent Fostering providers.

 - Residential providers

 - Housing and Children's social care services commissioners

 - Police

 - Community Safety Partnership

+- Community and Voluntary Sector Organisations specialising in financial advice.

+- Croydon Safeguarding Children Partnership